GodotMisogi/johnny/content/post/fluid-dynamics/index.md

 $$ \iint_{\mathcal S} \vec f \cdot d\vec {\mathcal S} = \iiint_{\mathcal V}\nabla \cdot \vec f \ d\mathcal V $$

 _Note:_ Gauss' and Stokes' theorems are properties of integrals, and are not particularly related to vector spaces as such.
-They are independent of tensor rank and dimensionality (consider the higher-dimensional tensor $f^{ijk}$ instead of just the vector $f^i$, nothing changes except the equations become identities on the components with the free indices).
+They are independent of tensor rank and dimensionality (consider the higher-dimensional tensor $f^{ijk}$ instead of just the vector $f^i$; nothing changes except that the equations become identities on the components with the free indices).

 The **material/Lagrangian/etc... derivative** $D/Dt$ is an operator expressing the chain rule on any tensor field that signifies the time rate of change of the tensor if it is dependent on space-time macroscopic velocity field variations.
 In a flat spacetime: